Chelsey Gillard attends a captivating performance by the Circa Contemporary Circus, Wunderkammer at Wales Millenium Centre.

 Wunderkammer meaning ‘cabinet of curiosities’ is a rag-

-No doubt the highlight of the evening was Jared Dewey’s contortion routine on the trapeze.
+No doubt the highlight of Wunderkammer at the Wales Millenium Centre was Jared Dewey’s contortion routine on the trapeze.
 He twisted and bent his fragile, bird-